Scale Insects on N'Joy Pothos

 - small raised brown or tan bumps clustered at the closely spaced nodes

-- sticky residue (honeydew) on leaves below infested areas
+- sticky residue, or honeydew, on leaves positioned below infested areas

 Causes